 Previous research has demonstrated that technology can both help reduce loneliness and to contribute to it, depending on how it is used.
 A 2014 review of loneliness interventions found that 3 out the 4 most successful activities involved a new technology but small numbers of research participants meant they couldn’t conclude if they’d be successful on a larger scale.

 At our workshop, we heard from two experts in this field.
 Professor Arlene Astell from Sheffield University, talked about their work to improve take-up of technology and assistive technology.
 Professor Sue Yeandle, from the University of Leeds, then presented on her research into how telecare can be developed to help older people live a full and independent life.
-You can listen to what they think the research is telling us about technology here.

 What did our attendees think?